-Restricted cash consists of USD 196 thousand held in restricted accounts as security against employee taxes withheld.
-In 2021, USD 1 278 thousand was held in restricted accounts of which USD 1 101 thousand was held as security for guarantees issued.
+Restricted cash consists of USD 193 thousand held in restricted accounts as security against employee taxes withheld.
+In 2022, USD 196 thousand was held in restricted accounts.

 Note 22 - Employee benefit obligations

 The Company is required to have an occupational pension plan in accordance with the Norwegian law on required occupational pension ("lov om obligatorisk tjenestepensjon").
 The Company's pension arrangements fulfill the requirements of the law.